Iconic films for their soundtrack

 Examples of music that makes movies unforgettable

-A soundtrack can turn a film into a classic.
-Themes like those from "Halloween" become inseparable from its story and atmosphere.
+The soundtrack can turn a film into a classic.
+Themes like those in “Halloween's night” become inseparable from its story and its atmosphere.

 These examples demonstrate how music gives films a unique identity, creating an audiovisual experience that lasts over time.